ruivieira/jbpm-recommendation-demo/README.md

 - `getIdentifier()` - this methods simply returns a unique (`String`) identifier for your prediction service
 - `predict(Task task, Map<String, Object> inputData)` - this method takes task information and the task's inputs from which we will derive the model's inputs, as a map.
 The method returns a `PredictionOutcome` instance, which we will look in closer detail later on
 - `train(Task task, Map<String, Object> inputData, Map<String, Object> outputData)` - this method, similarly to `predict`, takes task info and the task's inputs, but now we also need to provide the task's outputs, as a map, for training

+By default, if no other recommendation service is specified, jBPM will use a no-op service as defined in `org.jbpm.services.task.prediction.NoOpPredictionService`.
+This service returns an empty prediction and performs no training. jBPM processes will behave as if no recommendation prediction service is present.

 It is important to note that the prediction service makes no assumptions about which features will be used for model training and prediction.
 The API exposes the task information, inputs and outputs, but it is up to the developer/data scientist to select which inputs and outputs will be used for training, or if pre-processing is necessary, for instance.